jesrockr/stm32_f9p_gnss_logger/README.md

 Disable unnecessary NMEA and high-rate navigation messages unless you have confirmed the UART and SD write pipeline have enough bandwidth.

-## Current Baud Note

-The current working setup has been left unchanged because it logs successfully.
-A future improvement is to raise the F9P UART and STM32 USART baud rate together, likely to `460800`, for more headroom.

-Do not change only one side.
-The F9P UART baud and STM32 USART baud must match.

 ## OLED Logging Screen